-Fig. 1: Zones of a single-screw extruder.
+Fig. 1: Zones of a single screw extruder.

-Fig. 1 is a schematic view of a single-screw extruder with different zones.
-The first section is the feed zone, where the formula mix is added to the extruder.
-This zone is characterized by deep channel screws designed to convey.
-The next zone is the compression zone, which has shorter-pitch, flighted screws and shallower channel depth.
-Its objective is to start applying mechanical energy to the mix, thus initiating the cooking process.
-In this zone, the material starts melting.
+The next zone is the compression zone, which has shorter pitch, flighted screws and shallower channel depth.
+The objective is to start applying mechanical energy to the mix, thus initiating the cooking process.
+In this zone the material starts melting.

-In the final zone, where the molten materials become a plastic, amorphous melt, the highest pressures and temperatures are achieved.
+In the final zone, the molten materials become a plastic-like, amorphous melt, and here is where the highest pressures and temperatures are achieved.
 The screw elements have even shallower channels and pump out the molten phase through the die.
-Upon exiting the die, the melt is suddenly exposed to the lower atmospheric pressure, which changes the superheated water into vapor, resulting in what is known as expansion.
+Upon exiting the die, the melt is suddenly exposed to the atmospheric pressure, causing a drop in pressure that changes the superheated water into vapor, and resulting in what is known as expansion (Fig. 2).

-Typical shrimp formulas contain the following categories of ingredients: protein sources (fishmeal, soy bean meal, other marine byproduct meals), starch sources (wheat and rice flour), water, fats and oils, fiber (in some ingredients), and minor ingredients like vitamins and minerals.
-Each group of has an effect on the final product and processing conditions.

-As ingredient formulation is changed, one has to be aware that processing conditions in the extruder must also change.
-In some cases, a different screw configuration is required to accommodate drastic formula changes.
+A typical shrimp formula contains the following category of ingredients: protein sources (fishmeal, soy bean meal, other marine byproduct meals); starch sources (wheat flour and rice flour); water; fats and oils (fish oil); fiber (as part of some ingredients); and minor ingredients like vitamins and minerals.
+Each group of ingredients influences the final product and processing conditions.
+As ingredient formulation is changed, one must be aware that processing conditions in the extruder will also have to change.
+And in some cases, a different screw configuration is required to accommodate for drastic formula changes.